Dolphins QB Josh Rosen good, not great, in loss

 Rosen would leave the field with a decent 102 yards on 10-of-18 completions but it was by no means an easy night for the 2018 10th overall pick.

 Following the game, Flores told the media he expects to start Ryan Fitzpatrick next week against the Jaguars.
-Throughout training camp, Flores has maintained that "Fitzmagic" would likely start to begin the season but Rosen's improvement made that decision difficult.
+Throughout training camp, Flores has maintained that "Fitzmagic" would likely start to begin the season but acknowleged that Rosen has made great improvement.
 Fitzpatrick's play against the Bucs -- 3-for-9 for 20 yards -- may have helped to keep that battle wide open.

 Ironically, QB Jake Rudock was almost the hero Friday, going 6-for-11 for 72 yards and leading a nearly game-winning TD drive, but, when it boils down to it, this battle between Rosen and Fitzpatrick could come down to the wire.